dotlang/language/README.md

 You can use struct composition to represent "is-a" or "has-a" relationship.
 In this case, all fields of the contained struct will be merged into container struct.
 The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
 If type `T` embeds type `S` you can refer to `S` fields directly using `T.field` notation or access the whole `S` struct using `t_var.S` notation.

-There is a notation `{T...}` to indicate sum type of all struct types that embed type `T` (Example 4).
+You can use `{T, ...}` notation to indicate sum type of all struct types that embed type `T` (Example 4).
 This can be used to simulate subtyping and polymorphism.
 But note that in a function call to variable which is of type `Circle` will not automatically be redirected to that function for `Shape` unless it is explicitly forwarded (Example 5).
 You can also use name and type instead of `T` to determine union of different types that have specific fields with specific name and types (Examples 6 and 7).

 **Examples**

 1. `Shape := { id:int }`
 2. `Circle := { Shape, radius: float} #Shape is contained within a Circle`
 3. `my_circle := Circle{id:=100, radius:=1.45} #creating a Circle binding`
-4. `x: [{Shape...}] := [my_circle, my_triangle, ...]`
+4. `x: [{Shape, ...}] := [my_circle, my_triangle, ...]`
 5. `process := (c: Circle) -> process(c.Shape)`
-6. `x: {id:int...} #type of x is union of all types that have id:int`
+6. `x: {id:int, ...} #type of x is union of all types that have id:int`
-7. `x: {id:int, name:string...}`
+7. `x: {id:int, name:string, ...}`

 ## Named types